 In order to successfully access the NIST time servers, your firewall must allow outbound connections via the remote port and protocol combination that you will be using.
 The port number on your system will probably vary from one request to another, and you will probably have to allow messages from any port number on your system to pass through the firewall if it is addressed to one of the specific ports on the NIST system, and to allow messages addressed to any port on your system to go through the firewall if it is coming back from one of these specific time service ports.

 It is generally easier to configure a firewall when your client uses the TCP-based daytime format, since TCP communication implicitly associates a response from our time server with the request that solicited it, and the firewall is less likely to block a response to a request that originated from the local system.
 (The NISTIME client software uses this communication format by default.)
 However, this is not always true, and it is sometimes easier to use the UDP-based Network Time Protocol (NTP) format.
 Since this format is very widely used, many firewalls will pass messages in this format by default.
+However, some firewalls will not associate a reply in UDP format to the query that solicited it, and may block the reply unless the firewall is explicitly configured to pass UDP messages in both directions to and from a time server and the client system.

 The NISTIME client software can use either of these formats, and you should try the NTP format if the firewall will not pass the TCP-based messages that are used by default.
 The choice between the two formats is made using the File | Select Server menu.
 Each server on the list can be configured to be queried in either format.
 After you have configured the servers, you should save the configuration using File | Save Config, so that you don't have to select these options when you run the program again.